 The Fund was created by CFA volunteers to support volunteers.

 This fund is established to respond to significant natural disasters (storm and fire) impacting on CFA volunteers.
-The fund is presently supporting CFA volunteers impacted by the 2025/26 Vicotrian bushfires.
-It has previosuly supported volunteer fireifghters who were imapcted by the 2009 Black Saturday Bushfires, and the 2019/20 Black Summer Bushfires.
+The fund is presently supporting CFA volunteers impacted by the 2025/26 Victorian bushfires.
+It has previosuly supported volunteer fireifghters who were imapcted by the 2009 Black Saturday Bushfires, the 2019/20 Black Summer Bushfires, and the 2024 Grampain/Little Dessert fires.
+The Trust also supports the families of volunteer firefighters who are tragically lost in the line of duty.

 It provides swift one-off grants to help CFA volunteer fireifghters recover from loss of life, loss of home, and loss of outbuildings, fencing, stock, livelihood and any other impacts. it helps them get back on their feet, and cover essential expenses while they are rebuilding their lives.